SIakovlev/CarND_Term1_P2/writeup_template.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+This is the output of the first convolution layer of my network:

 ![alt text][image14]

+There are a few noticeable categories:

+* Layers that emphasise edges of the image objects (digits, sign edge)
+* Layers that emphasise inner part of the signan object